 Avoid dairy products that are likely to have been made using unboiled milk.
 Only eat well-cooked meat and fish.
 Vegetables should be cooked, and fruit peeled before eating.

 Here are a few more tips for better food hygiene while exploring Southeast Asia.

 Hepatitis E, Hepatitis B, dengue fever, tuberculosis and Japanese encephalitis are common in Laos, so before you go (anywhere in Asia) make sure your vaccinations are up to date.

 Dengue fever is a prevalent mosquito-borne disease in Southeast Asia, find out how you can spot the symptoms and prevent infection.

 The local currency in Laos is Lao kip.
-Laos has ATMs available, but they are hard to find in Huay Xai, Luang Prabang, Vientiane and Vang Vieng.
-Keith Hajovsky tells us, "Credit cards can be used in high-end tourist shops, hotels and restaurants – but always carry cash with you to avoid disappointment."
+Laos is a largely cash-based society, and ATMs are now available throughout most of the country.
+Keith Hajovsky tells us, "Credit cards can be used in high-end tourist shops, hotels, and restaurants – but always carry cash with you to avoid disappointment."

 When you first see the exchange rate you might think you're a kip millionaire, but don't let all those extra zeroes confuse you.
 While changing currency at a kiosk in Laos' major cities, carefully count your money to make sure you haven't been short-changed.

 Before you even think about motorbiking around Laos, know that it is illegal to ride a motorbike without a license – regardless of whether or not the rental shop-keeper asks you for proof.